International Master Materials Science & Engineering

 - Another way of supporting our students is through part-time teaching or research assistantships.
 There are only a few (!) of these jobs available, but you will have to look for them yourself once you are here.
 We do not assign teaching and research assistantships beforehand!

-- Students admitted to the course are eligible to apply for a room in a student dormitory, but usually there is a long waiting list.
-In order to avoid the waiting list, you may purchase a 6-month ' Service Package', after you have obtained the 'Zulassung'.
+- Students admitted to the program are eligible to apply for a room in a student dormitory, but usually there is a long waiting list.
+In order to avoid the waiting list, you may purchase a 6-month ' Service Package' after you have obtained the 'Zulassung'.

 - Most dormitories are run by the Student Union of Augsburg; they are conveniently located (walking distance or easy tram connection to the university).
-All rooms are one-person rooms, fully furnished, with a small bathroom, and with cooking facilities.
+All rooms are one-person rooms, fully furnished, with a bathroom and cooking facilities.
 Note: There are no dorms exclusively for men and women.

 The language of instruction is English.
 Each student has to proof good knowlegde in the English language through a appropriate TOEFL or IELTS score.
 Native English speakers or students which graduated from a Universtiy, where English is the primary language of instruction, are excluded from this prerequisite.
 But in the latter case, supporting documentation has to be provided.